tomgxz/Kraken/REPORT.md

         return redirect(url_for("auth_signup"))
   ```

-  Next, I created the function `createUser`, that would be called when all of the validation in `auth_signup_post` is complete.
-It takes the variables `username`,`email`,`name`, and `password`.
-The function creates a new entry in the database, and creates the users file structure in the server-side storage, making use of the `generateFolderStructure` function.
+  Next, I created the function `createUser`, which would be called when all of the validation in `auth_signup_post` is complete.
+It takes the variables `username`, `email`, `name`, and `password`.
+The function creates a new entry in the database and creates the user's file structure in the server-side storage, making use of the `generateFolderStructure` function.

 <!-- createUser fn -->